Oppressor

-Oppressor was a technical death metal band from Chicago, Illinois, which formed in 1991 and disbanded in 1999.
+Oppressor is a technical death metal band from Chicago, Illinois, which formed in 1991 and disbanded in 1999.
 They released three albums.
 Three of the band's members went on to form alternative metal band Soil.

 History

 Oppressor was started in May 1991 by Tim King and Adam Zadel.
 A month later, they found another guitarist, Jim Stopper, and a drummer, Tom Schofield.
 They recorded their first demo, World Abomination, in 1991.
 A second demo, As Blood Flows, recorded in 1992, got them a record deal with Red Light Records, who released their first full-length album, Solstice of Oppression, in 1994.
 Shortly after the album's release, Red Light went bankrupt and the band was forced to find another label.
 In the meantime, the band released a one-off live album/compilation album with Megalithic Records, entitled Oppression Live/As Blood Flows.
 Megalithic, a Milwaukee, WI label, also went bankrupt after a few months of activity.
 They managed to score a record deal with Olympic Recordings and released Agony in 1996.
 In 1997, three-quarters of the band, bar Jim Stopper, started an alternative metal side project called Soil, with Broken Hope guitarist Shaun Glass and Ryan McCombs.
 In 1998, Oppressor released their final album, Elements of Corrosion.
 When in 1999 Soil become more popular than Oppressor, the band decided to part ways.
 In 2021, vocalist Tim King announced his return to death metal with a new band called Embryonic Autopsy.
 The Embryonic Autopsy debut album Prophecies of the Conjoined was released by Massacre Records in February 2022.